-difficult to pinpoint which of the individual institutional measures are significant and it is possible that some of them could lose significance while controlling for the effects of other factors like the level of development or prior growth (Jude & Livieuge, 2017).
+of development or prior growth (Jude & Levieuge, 2017).
 The effects of institutions have also been found to vary in sectoral-level FDI data, being more significant, for instance, in affecting secondary or tertiary FDI sectors than primary sector FDI inflows (Ali et al., 2010; Li et al., 2017).

-Whilst not all types of institutions are likely to be important (owing to measurement issues, host-country heterogeneity, or other factors), the recent evidence from growth-related FDI studies (see Table 1, panel b) suggests that good institutions - which serve to attract FDI inflows - may also provide the local absorptive capacity for generating growth or productivity benefits from FDI.
+Whilst not all types of institutions are likely to be important (owing to measurement issues, host-country heterogeneity, or other factors), the recent evidence from growth-related FDI studies (see Table 1, panel B) suggests that good institutions - which serve to attract FDI inflows - may also provide the local absorptive capacity for generating growth or productivity benefits from FDI.
 Azman-Saini et al. (2010) and Alguacil et al. (2011), using system GMM estimation in dynamic panel data models with interaction effects, reveal the conditionality of the growth effect on institutional quality, proxied by the economic freedom index.
-Similarly, using an aggregate index of institutional quality, Aziz (2020) and Hayat (2019) show that institutions enhance FDI-induced growth, while Li and Tanna (2019) reveal the superiority of institutions over human capital in determining productivity growth gains from FDI.
+Similarly, using an aggregate index of institutional quality, Aziz (2022) and Hayat (2019) show that institutions enhance FDI-induced growth, while Li and Tanna (2019) reveal the superiority of institutions over human capital in determining productivity growth gains from FDI.